Shin Ramyun Black vs Original: Which Is Actually Better?

 Shin Ramyun Black: The Newer Contender

 Shin Ramyun Black, usually priced around 1,800 won (approximately $1.50), markets itself as a premium version of the Original.
-Available at popular spots like Olive Young and local grocery stores, this variant aims to elevate the ramen experience.
+It’s widely available at popular spots like Olive Young and local grocery stores, making it accessible for those wanting to elevate their ramen experience without venturing too far.
+Many young professionals and students seem to choose the Black version as a comforting meal after a long day at work or school.

 Taste Profile